 Message Traces

-Traces capture the full conversation history during LLM generation, including system prompts, user prompts, model reasoning, and the final response.
+Traces capture the conversation history during LLM generation, including system prompts, user prompts, model reasoning, tool calls, tool results, and the final response.
 This visibility is essential for understanding model behavior, debugging generation issues, and iterating on prompts.

 Overview